-Exposure to incarceration negatively impacts youth and their health (Barnert et al., 2017) and can further entrench them into the JLS and criminal legal system in adulthood.
-These outcomes are worse for youth who have experienced ACEs (Crosby, 2016).
+Incarceration itself is a traumatic event, due to separation from family and other supportive networks, loss of autonomy, resource constraints within facilities, and other factors (Burrell, 2013).
+As a result, exposure to incarceration negatively impacts youth and their health (Barnert et al., 2017) and can further entrench them into the JLS and criminal legal system in adulthood.
+These outcomes may be worse for youth who have histories of childhood adversity such as ACEs (Crosby, 2016).
 In addition to ACEs, intergenerational trauma, defined as the emotional and psychological wounding that is experienced by one generation and that impacts the health and well-being of subsequent generations (Cerdeña et al., 2021), can play a significant role in the lives of youth involved in the JLS.
 When transforming policies and practices to better serve young people in the JLS, it is essential to address trauma as an individual and collective phenomenon to promote healing (Heberle et al., 2020).
 For this reason, trauma-informed care, a widespread clinical perspective to addressing trauma in various human services systems, should be considered in the context of the Stepping Home Model.